Anonymizer was created in ‘95 by Lance Cottrell.

 They follow it up with a leak-free connection and no virus or malware issues in their install files.

-Throw in Netflix and torrenting, and you’ve got all the makings of a winner.
+Throw in Netflix unblocking and safe/free torrenting, and you’ve got all the makings of a winner.

 Unfortunately, that’s when we ran into a few snags.
 Here’s a quick look.

 Anonymizer’s website, like each of the other 74 we’ve looked at, says they “won’t keep logs of your website activities.”